DustinBS/AdaptiveSurvivors/README.md

 An experimental survivors-like game built with Unity and cloud backend.
 If you are not interested in trying out the non-Unity features, you can also just clone the Unity project at the [submodule](https://github.com/DustinBS/AdaptiveSurvivors-GameClient) and there will be offline fallbacks).

 The Apache data stack (Kafka, Spark, Flink) is deployed locally with Docker compose as a proof-of-concept, but it is built with a distributed flow in mind (i.e. resillience to higher latency).
 The idea is to enable tracking of player telemetry but offload potentially heavy processing of enemy behavior parameters to create the effect that the enemy is watching and adapting to the player (because they are) even when there are lots of enemies.
-No more major features are planned apart from visual or musical additions.
 Feel free to use the setup as a reference for your own project.

-Live-service games (like this would be in a real product) tends to be difficult to get right and be financially sustainable.
+Planned features:
+- Audio and Visual Overhaul

 ## Prerequisites (for development)